avezzu/caladan-ARM/README.md

 ## Setup for Bluefield-2

-To run Caladan on the Bluefield-2, you need to configure tje Bluefield-2 in Separated Host Mode.
+To run Caladan on the Bluefield-2, you need to configure the Bluefield-2 in Separated Host Mode.
 Instructions on how to do this can be found [here](https://docs.nvidia.com/networking/display/BlueFieldSWv35111601/Modes+of+Operation).
 Depending on the configuration of the server and client, you may also need to adjust the MTU of the SmartNIC.

 ## How to Run Caladan